BoltzExchange/boltz-client/docs/index.md

 ### `boltzd`

-`boltzd` is a daemon that should run alongside of your lightning node.
+`boltzd` is a daemon that should run alongside your lightning node.
 It connects to your lightning node and the Boltz API to create and execute swaps.

 ### `boltzcli`